LOGBOOK

 The timeline can be compressed or stretched more or less depending on how much detail you want to view it.

-All your cruises, chronologically arranged
+All your voyages, chronologically arranged

 In the Overview, the timeline displays years and months.
 Each month is indicated by a small dash.
 As soon as there are log entries for a year, the timeline is stretched for that year.
-To the right of the timeline, the cruises appear with their names and time periods, and the relevant period is marked in color on the timeline.
+To the right of the timeline, the voyages appear with their names and time periods, and the relevant period is marked in color on the timeline.

 The Day – the basic unit of every logbook